Gratzi/pegg-scripts/README.md

 ```
 npm install
 ```
-Run index to get a list of all available scripts.
+Run index to get a list of available scripts.
 ```
 node index
 ```